joergenb/oauth/ebw_vp_without_browser.md

 ### Option 1: Using WRPAC

 Here, EBW instances uses a WRPAC for authenticaing the presentation request, by selecting `x509_hash` as Client Identifier Prefix, similar to normal EUDIW operation.
 It is TBD if WRPRC (registration certififates) are also needed, depending on the coming Regulation, but we think they can be skipped as there is not personal data requested and no need to registrer the intent according to GDPR.

+For large organizations with multiple WRP instances or multiple EBWs, using WRPAC may be the most feasible option, as separate software system can be more isolated.
+Also, the EUDIW concept of delegated authority to Intermediaries can be leverange

 In this option, the EBWOID is not used.